fortran-lang/vscode-fortran-support/README.md

 | `preferredCase`                    | `lowercase`, `uppercase`                 | `lowercase` | Specify the word case to use when suggesting autocomplete options                                                                                                                                  |

 ## Requirements

-For the linter to work you need to have `gfortran` on your path, or wherever you configure it to be.

 For debugging you need to have one of the following debuggers installed: